-The Horticulture sector has put many strategies and initiatives in place to attract and retain staff and these are detailed in Appendix 5.
+The Horticulture sector has put many strategies and initiatives in place to attract and retain staff.
 These strategies involve anything from supply of accommodation, transport, free WIFI, company nights out, to sick pay and pension schemes etc.

 In addition, a number of companies operate loyalty schemes, particularly for workers who work for six to ninemonth periods.
 Basically, if workers stay employed for the full seasonal period, they will receive a monetary award at the end of the employment term which is additional to premium pay etc. Two companies in the sector who employ loyalty type schemes are Paul Brophy Produce, Woodside, Killashee, Naas, Co.
 Kildare and Kilbush Nurseries, North Hill, Rush, Co.
 Dublin.